Director: Joel Schumacher

 Budget: $26.000.000 (estimated)

 Flatliners could have been so much more.
-In fact, in the hands of someone like an early David Cronenberg, it may have been a veritable masterpiece.
+In fact, in the hands of someone like an early David Cronenberg, it may have been something rather special.

-The movie’s concept is quite brilliant: four medical students set up an experimentation lab after hours and induce death with the aim of gaining some kind of grasp on the nature of the afterlife.
-Led by the irrationally ambitious and wholly self-serving Nelson (Sutherland), the group each take turns to venture into the afterlife, their curiosity soon outweighing their fears as they descend into a battle of one-upmanship to see who can hold out the longest.
+The movie’s concept is quite brilliant: four medical students set up an experimentation lab and induce death with the aim of gaining some kind of grasp on the nature of the afterlife.
+Led by the irrationally ambitious and wholly self-serving Nelson (Kiefer Sutherland), the group each take turns to venture into the purgatorial nether regions, their curiosity outweighing their fears as they descend into a battle of one-upmanship to see who can hold out the longest.

 Joining Sutherland are are Julia Roberts, Kevin Bacon and William Baldwin – the kind of Brat Pack casting that immediately limits the movie’s macabre potential – and although the cast are undeniably talented, the scenarios are little more than trite morality plays with saccharine resolutions which smack of mainstream Hollywood.
 The result is a tepid quasi-horror, and one of the biggest blown opportunities of the decade.

-The film was directed by a pre-Batman Joel Schumacher, and he displays considerable skill and technical ingenuity, particularly when shooting the cloudy realms of the netherworld, which are largely effective in separating the afterlife from reality.
-Each character is haunted by a past discrepancy which threatens to bleed into reality, in spite of the fact that most of the people they have wronged are in fact still very much alive and well, and from there the movie consists of ever expanding journeys to the somewhat familiar realms of the unknown, as our gang sweat over the possibility of their friends staying dead in a series of dramatic and effective scenes.
+The film was directed by a pre-Batman Joel Schumacher, and he displays considerable skill and technical ingenuity, particularly when capturing the surreal uncertainty of semi-death.
+Each character is haunted by a past discrepancy which threatens to bleed into reality, in spite of the fact that most of the people they have wronged are still very much alive and well, and from there the movie consists of ever expanding journeys into the somewhat familiar realms of the unknown, as our gang sweat over the possibility of their friends staying dead in a series of fairly dramatic scenes.

-In the end, it is the lack of authenticity which sees the movie suffer.
-Yes, the plot is too preposterous to hold up as anything serious (how many people have been clinically dead for 13 minutes only to return fresh as a daisy without even a hint of brain damage?) but with a little more imagination and legitimate characterisation we could have had something genuinely creepy and uniquely disturbing to sink our teeth into.
+In the end, it is a lack of authenticity which sees the movie suffer.
+Yes, the plot is too preposterous to hold up as anything serious (how many people have been clinically dead for 13 minutes only to return fresh as a daisy without even a hint of brain damage?) but with a little more imagination we could have had something genuinely creepy and uniquely disturbing to sink our teeth into.

 This year will see the release of a Flatliners remake almost thirty years in the making.
 For anyone who saw the original and feels the way I do, you may have seen mark II as the opportunity for some actual redemption, a chance to take a concept with endless potential and transform it into the existential wonder it could have been.
 However, having seen the recent teaser trailers, let me be the first to say, it is always better to expect the worst.
 That way, you will never be disappointed.